ebd622/fe-samples/observabels/README.md

     ...
 }
 ```
-`interval` emits an event every second and this will give us `obserable`, we can subscribe to the observable and log a message.
+`interval` function emits an event every second and this will give us `obserable`, we can subscribe to the observable and log a message.
 So, a new value will be got every second and will be logged.